-The silhouette of a mountain hangs above the horizon, overlooking the nearby country of Laos.
-Called Phu Chi Fah in Thai, the name of this striking mountain translates literally to “the mountain that points to the sky.”
+The silhouette of a mountain hangs over the horizon, overlooking the nearby country of Laos.
+The name of this prominent mountain, called Phu Chi Fah in Thai, literally means “the mountain that points to the sky.”

-As the air passes over the cliffs, and the sun rises, take a deep breath in and relax into the incredible summit of Phu Chi Fah.
-Reaching the peak is like standing on top of the world.
+As the air drifts over the cliffs and the sun rises, take a deep breath and relax on the incredible summit of Phu Chi Fah.
+When you reach the top, it’s like standing on top of the world.

 Adventurous travelers creep to the top of the cliff just before sunrise to catch the “sea of mist” with views of the fog and rocky hills.
 The elevation is high enough that it feels like you could cradle a cloud in your arms.

 Because of its forestry, Phu Chi Fah is home to animals like deer, wild boar, and singing canaries.
 It is a viewpoint overlooking rolling hills, verdant valleys and elegant peaks with a variety of landscapes appearing on its body, from farmlands and orchards at ground level to bushes and grass at the summit.
 Although it’s technically on a tourist trail, you won’t find many tourists here at all, other than Thai locals who are very fond of the place.

 Phu Chi Fah is in a Hmong village, so a trip here often includes an opportunity to see villagers around the area.

 A few words of advice: Begin the trek to the summit well before sunrise.
 Once you reach the top, you will be just in time to see the sun stretch across the horizon.
 It’s possible, of course, to come at any time of day, but this is the best time to witness the start of the day as the mist clears away.